-3. Selling to the SMT and Board
+3. Use template presentation to sell to the C-Suite and the Board

 Before we venture to speed up the annual budgeting, we will need to sell the change to the SMT and Board.
 We need to radically alter the way we pitch a sale to the SMT and the Board.
 We first have to make sure we have a good proposal with a sound focus on the emotional drivers that matter to them.
 We then need to focus on selling to the thought leader on the SMT and Board before we present the proposal.
 This may take a couple of months of informal meetings, sending copies of appropriate articles, telling better practice stories etc to awake the interest.

 It is important to sell to management why a quick annual budget is a good annual budget.
 This is not particularly difficult because I have yet to find a manager who enjoys the process or finds it rewarding and worthwhile.
 The difficulty is that while they will concur with the concept, getting them to change old and embedded bad practices requires a culture change.

 It is worth noting that the thought leader of the SMT and Board may not be the CEO or Chairman respectively!!
 Having pre-sold the change to the thought leader watch, after delivering your presentation, how the meeting turns to listen to the thought leader’s speech of support.
 Your proposal now has the best possible chance of a positive vote.

 Here are some of the emotional drivers around the annual budgeting process:

 - the huge cost associated with the annual budgeting – estimate on the high side as costs motivate Boards